usnistgov/ARIAC/docs/competition/challenges.rst

 Flipped Parts Example
 ----------------------------

 The example below describes all purple regulators as flipped in ``bin3``.
+The CCS will need to flip these parts again so they end up with the correct orientation.

 .. code-block:: yaml